Michigan Tech Beats Fundraising Goal, Ends Year in the Black, Wins 5 NSF Career Awards

 - Appointed three members to the Michigan Tech Fund Board of Directors: Julie Fream, Terry Woychowski and Paul Ollila.

-- Amended a Board of Control ordinance related to animals on campus, to conform with US Office of Civil Rights policies.
+- Amended a Board of Trustees ordinance related to animals on campus, to conform with US Office of Civil Rights policies.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.